sotrh/learn-wgpu/docs/intermediate/tutorial12-camera/README.md

         // If process_mouse isn't called every frame, these values
         // will not get set to zero, and the camera will rotate
-        // when moving in a non cardinal direction. self.rotate_horizontal = 0.0;
+        // when moving in a non-cardinal direction. self.rotate_horizontal = 0.0;
         self.rotate_vertical = 0.0;